openXapps/web-apps-moviedb/README.md

 ## Cloning this project

 You are welcome to clone this project and play with the code.
-Please note that you'll have to supply your own TMDb API key in file:
+Please note that you'll have to supply your own TMDb API key in environment file:

 ```
-<project>/src/assets/TMDbKey.js
+<project>/.env.local
+REACT_APP_API_KEY=<key>
 ```

 ## Built With